Skip to main content

 What this does:

-• Installs dependencies for each resolved service
+• Installs dependencies for each resolved application

-• Links services according to workspace configuration
+• Links applications according to workspace configuration

-• Prepares services for building and running
+• Prepares applications for building and running

-2. Verify service resolution:
+2. Verify application resolution:

 ls -la web/